 At this level, learners can understand common vocabulary and simple structures, enabling them to correctly extract overall meaning from simple, affirmative and negative statements as well as questions in spoken sources.

-At this level, learners can understand a range of texts and recognize their implicit meaning, allowing them to extract meaning from spoken sources for social and academic purposes.
+At this level, learners can understand a range of texts and recognize their implicit meaning, allowing them to extract meaning from spoken sources for social and daily life purposes.

-At this level, learners can understand a wide range of demanding, longer spoken texts and recognize implicit meaning, allowing them to effectively and flexibly extract meaning from spoken sources for social, academic, and professional purposes.
+At this level, learners can understand a wide range of demanding, longer spoken texts and recognize implicit meaning, allowing them to effectively and flexibly extract meaning from spoken sources for social, daily life, and professional purposes.

 At this level, learners can understand with ease most general and academic spoken texts on familiar, unfamiliar, and abstract topics and differentiating finer shades of meaning even in more complex situations, allowing them to successfully comprehend information from varying spoken sources in academic and professional settings.